Henri Bedimo: International career

 In September 2009, Bedimo was called up to the Cameroon national team squad for the first time by the national coach Paul Le Guen.
 He made his debut for the national team, starting the whole game, in a 3–0 win against Togo on 10 October 2009.

 Bedimo was then selected for the 2010 African Cup of Nations by Cameroon National coach Paul Le Guen.
 He made his tournament debut, starting a match and played 75 minutes before being substituted, in a 1–0 loss against Gabon on 13 January 2010.
 Bedimo later played two more times in the African Cup of Nations, as they were eliminated by Egypt in the quarter–finals.

 After being dropped from the squad for the FIFA World Cup, Bedimo didn't make an appearance until on 11 August 2010 when he played in the left–back position, and played 82 minutes, in a 3–0 win against Poland.
 The next three years saw Bedimo establish himself in the starting eleven, playing in the left–back position for the national side.
 Bedimo then helped Cameroon keep three consecutive clean sheets in three matches between 2 June 2013 and 16 June 2013.

 Despite not being involved in the squad for Cameroon, Bedimo's contributions saw the national side qualify for the 2014 FIFA World Cup.
 It was announced on 2 June 2014 that he was included in Cameroon's squad for the World Cup.
-Having appeared as an unused substitute in the first two matches in the Group Stage and witnessing the national side elimination, Bedimo made his first appearance of the tournament, starting the whole game, in a 4–1 loss against Brazil.
+Having appeared as an unused substitute in the first two matches in the group stage and witnessing the national side elimination, Bedimo made his first appearance of the tournament, starting the whole game, in a 4–1 loss against Brazil.

 Following the end of the World Cup tournament, he then helped Cameroon keep four consecutive clean sheets that saw the national side qualify for the 2015 Africa Cup of Nations.
 In January 2015, Bedimo was called up into the squad by the national team for the African Cup of Nations.
-He started all three matches in the tournament, as Cameroon were eliminated from the Group Stage.
+He started all three matches in the tournament, as Cameroon were eliminated from the group stage.
 Following this, L'Équipe named Bedimo the best left–back player in the tournament despite playing only three matches.

-It wasn't until on 9 June 2015 when he scored his first goal for the national side, in a 1–1 draw against DR Congo.
+On 9 June 2015, he scored his first goal for the national side, in a 1–1 draw against DR Congo.
 Bedimo played in both legs in the World Cup qualification Round against Niger, as Cameroon won 3–0 on aggregate to advance to the next round.
 He then helped the national side qualify for the 2017 Africa Cup of Nations after beating Mauritania on 3 June 2016.
 Following this, Bedimo was sidelined for the rest of the Cameroon's career and was even dropped from the squad for the tournament.